markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 The pseudocode steps here are a little different than the previous lessons and may be difficult to organize at first, but let's try our best and think about the best approach to accomplishing this feature:

 > **Asset Needed:** Learnosity drag and drop quiz
-> Create new Git branch
+> Create a New Git Branch
-> Save tasks as an array of objects
+> Save Tasks to an Array
-> Create function to save and update tasks to localStorage
+> Save Tasks to localStorage
-> Create function to load tasks from localStorage
+> Load Tasks from localStorage
-> (Optional Step) Refactor createTaskEl to remove duplicate code from loadTasks
+> Optimize Our Code
-> Merge branch into develop, merge develop to master
+> Finalize Git Process
-> Deploy master on Github pages
+> Deploy Our Application

 The first part of our lesson is dedicated to getting the localStorage functionality set up and working.
 During this, however, we will end up creating similar functionality to code we have already written.
 This will leave our application with some technical debt, and it would be okay to leave the code as-is, but it leaves us a good opportunity to refactor and reuse our already existing functionality.